OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 The elicitation of threats in Threat Modeling can be inspired by good security practices (or the lack thereof) or can be driven by a more structured approach such as STRIDE.
 It can be performed by a single person or by a group of people (in a more brainstorming mode).
 Fact is that experience is definitely helpful in eliciting useful threats.

+Threat modeling can be performed incrementally.
+If new functionality is added to an application, the threat model should be updated to cover the new functionality, but no need to fully redo the existing threat model.

 At this level, you want to execute threat modeling on important projects in a best effort mode to identify the most important threats to the application.

 ### Maturity Questions